The EU and UK are releasing the money of deposed dictators

 The EU also faced legal challenges from those involved.
 All 22 of the sanctioned Ukrainians challenged their sanctions at the European Court of Justice (ECJ), claiming lack of evidence.
 In some instances, they were successful and the EU had to drop their name from the sanctions list.
 Others achieved only a partial annulment.
 The ECJ still upheld recently renewed sanctions, where the evidence was stronger.

-For example, the Mubarak family successfully challenged sanctions imposed between 2016 and 2018, and these were subsequently annulled.
+For example, the Mubarak family successfully challenged sanctions imposed between 2016 and 2018, and these were annulled on 3 December 2020.
 But the 2019-2020 sanctions remained and therefore any funds linked to the Mubarak family stayed frozen.
-Though not for long: a week later, on 12 March, all the Egypt sanctions were lifted.
+Though not for long: on 12 March, all the Egypt sanctions were lifted.

 Dirty money in European countries